 Studies have shown that GMO Free RBO in the diet may reduce LDL

-cholesterol

-platelet aggregation and may help prevent
+cholesterol), inhibits platelet aggregation and may help prevent

 U.S.A. have confirmed such results and named RBO as ”Health

 Oil”.
 In every 1% reduction in cholesterol, there was a 2%

 decrease in the risk of coronary heart disease.
 Thus RBO in the diet

 Safety of RBO

 A safety evaluation of RBO was carried out by the FDA/WHO protocol.

-It
+effects.
 RBO has earned GRAS status in the U.S.A.

 Taste and Acceptability

-Foods were prepared in several ways, such as deep fried, pan fried, baked
+Foods were prepared in several ways, such as deep fried, pan fried,

+prepared and compared.
 Taste panel, color, appearance, smell and

 GMO Free RBO prepared foods scored highest in all the panels, also

 rated highest shelf life when compared to the other products.
 Our

 GMO Free RBO was found to be more economical as less oil is absorbed

 in the food, almost 20% less when compared to other oils.
 This lower

-absorption rate is related to the viscosity of RBO, a physical quality
+absorption rate is related to the viscosity of RBO, a physical

-many beneficial aspects of RBO that attracts
+temperatures.
+There are many beneficial aspects of RBO that attracts

 consumers to utilize RBO in their diet.